An almost binomial Markov chain

 Recall that when the samples are independent, we can estimate \(p\) via \(\bar Y^{(n)}\) which is an unbiased estimator, i.e., \(\mathbb E[\bar Y^{(n)}] = p\) and its variance is \(\mathbb V[\bar Y^{(n)}]=p(1-p)/n\le 1/4n\).

-When we passed to a Markov chain introducing parameter \(w\), we also found out that \(\mathbb E[\bar Y^{(n)}]=p\).
-Moreover, for \(w<1\) (i.e., there’s some genuine sampling, rather than copying the first result) the variance of \(N_n\) also grows as \(\mathcal O(n + w^n)=\mathcal O(n)\), so that \(\mathbb V[\bar Y^{(n)}] =\mathcal O(1/n)\), so that for a large \(n\) the estimator \(\bar Y^{(n)}\) can be a reliable estimator for \(p\).
-However, note that in the variance there’s a term \(1/(1-w)^2\), so that for \(w\) close to \(1\) one may have to use very, very, very large \(n\) to make sure that the variance is small enough.
+When we passed to a Markov chain introducing parameter \(w\), we also found that \(\mathbb E[\bar Y^{(n)}]=p\).
+Moreover, for \(w < 1\) (i.e., there is some genuine sampling, rather than just copying the first result) the variance of \(N_n\) also grows as \(\mathcal O(n + w^n)=\mathcal O(n)\), so that \(\mathbb V[\bar Y^{(n)}] =\mathcal O(1/n)\), so that for a large \(n\) the estimator \(\bar Y^{(n)}\) can be a reliable estimator for \(p\).
+However, note that in the variance there’s a term \(1/(1-w)^2\), so that for \(w\) close to \(1\) one may have to use very, very large \(n\) to make sure that the variance is small enough.

-This Markov chain is in fact connected to Markov chain Monte Carlo samplers, used to sample from a given distribution.
+This Markov chain is, in fact, connected to Markov chain Monte Carlo samplers, used to sample from a given distribution.

 The Markov chain \(Y_2, Y_3, \dotsc\) has transition matrix \(T\) and initial distribution of \(Y_1\) (namely \(\mathrm{Bernoulli}(p)\)).
-For \(0 < p < 1\) and \(w < 1\) the transition matrix has positive entries, which implies that this Markov chain is ergodic (both irreducibility and aperiodicity are trivially satisfied in this case; more generally quasi-positivity, i.e., \(T^k\) has positive entries for some \(k\ge 1\), is equivalent to ergodicity).
+For \(0 < p < 1\) and \(w < 1\) the transition matrix has positive entries, which implies that this Markov chain is ergodic (both irreducibility and aperiodicity are trivially satisfied in this case.
+More generally, quasi-positivity, i.e., \(T^k\) has positive entries for some \(k\ge 1\), is equivalent to ergodicity).

 Secondly, we can use the ergodic theorem.
-The ergodic theorem states that in this case for every function1 \(f\colon \{0, 1\}\to \mathbb R\) it holds that \[ P\left(\lim\limits_{n\to\infty} \frac{1}{n}\sum_{i=1}^n f(Y_i) = \mathbb E[f] \right) = 1 \] where the expectation \(\mathbb E[f]\) is taken with respect to \(\pi\).
+The ergodic theorem states that in this case, for every function1 \(f\colon \{0, 1\}\to \mathbb R\) we have \[ P\left(\lim\limits_{n\to\infty} \frac{1}{n}\sum_{i=1}^n f(Y_i) = \mathbb E[f] \right) = 1 \] where the expectation \(\mathbb E[f]\) is taken with respect to \(\pi\).

-Note that for \(f(x) = x\) we find out that with probability \(1\) it holds that \(\lim\limits_{n\to \infty} \bar Y^{(n)} = p\).
+Note that for \(f(x) = x\) we see that with probability \(1\) we have \(\lim\limits_{n\to \infty} \bar Y^{(n)} = p\).

-Perhaps it’s worth commenting on why the stationary distribution is \(\mathrm{Bernoulli}(p)\).
-Consider any distribution \(\mathcal D\) and a Markov chain \[ Y_{n+1} \mid Y_n \sim w\, \delta_{Y_{n}} + (1-w)\, \mathcal D \] for \(w < 1\).
+for \(w < 1\).
 Intuitively, this Markov chain will either jump to a new location with the right probability, or stay at a current point by some additional time.
 This additional time depends only on \(w\), so that on average, at each point we spend the same time.
-Hence, it should not affect time averages over very, very, very long sequences.
-(However, as we have seen, large \(w\) may imply large autocorrelation in the Markov chain and the chain would have to be extremely long to yield acceptable variance).
+Hence, it should not affect time averages over very long sequences.
+(However, as we have seen, large \(w\) may imply large autocorrelation in the Markov chain and the chain would have to be extremely long to yield an acceptable variance).

 How does it differ from beta-binomial?